fablabnk/RVPCWorkshop/BUILD_GUIDE.md

 In soldering, we like silver - not golden - rules!

-1. Apply the principle 'heat the place you want the solder to go'.
+1. __Apply the principle 'heat the place you want the solder to go'__.
 Often this is both 'pad' and 'pin'.
-2. Not too little, not too much solder: too little and the connection won't be solid, too much and you risk bridging other components
+2. __Not too little, not too much solder__: too little and the connection won't be solid, too much and you risk bridging other components
-3. Solder should always 'fuse' to the pad, not ball up on top.
+3. __Solder should always 'fuse' to the pad, not ball up on top__.
 If this happens, apply heat the the pad to encourage the solder the flow down in place
-4. Start with temperature low (e.g. 340°C) and turn up if needed: larger areas or thicker wire require more heat
+4. __Start with temperature low (e.g. 340°C) and turn up if needed__: larger areas or thicker wire require more heat
-5. Snip away from you: when snipping off excess wire, aim the board away from you to avoid pinging yourself in the eye!
+5. __Snip away from you__: when snipping off excess wire, aim the board away from you to avoid pinging yourself in the eye!

 ### Technique